OPCFoundation/Misc-Tools/README.md

 This tool depends on a copy of the UA .NET Stack.
 If the UA .NET Stack part is changed a new mantis issue needs to be created so the main codebase can be updated too.

 ## Certificate Generator ##
-A tool to create OPC UA compliance certificates built with the OpenSSL library.
+A tool to create OPC UA compliance certificates built with the latest OpenSSL 1.02 library.

-A pre-built binary can be downloaded from the OPC Foundation [website]( https://opcfoundation.org/developer-tools/developer-kits-unified-architecture/-net-stack-and-sample-applications/).
+OpenSSL can be found here: https://github.com/openssl/openssl Building OpenSSL 1.0.2 requires Perl which can be found here: http://strawberryperl.com/

 The solution requires VS2015 to build but produce an EXE that can be used without any additional dependencies on Windows XP or later systems.